Skip to main content

 Cons

-- Still single narrator.
-Like ACX, Findaway audiobooks are single-narrator productions.
+• Still single narrator.
+Like ACX, INaudio audiobooks are single-narrator productions.
 No full cast, no music, no sound effects.

-- Distribution fees reduce margins.
-Findaway takes a cut of every sale on top of retailer fees.
+• Distribution fee reduces margins.
+INaudio takes 20% of net royalties on top of retailer fees.
 Your effective royalty rate is lower than selling direct.

-- No production tools.
-Findaway connects you with narrators and distributes the finished product, but doesn't offer editing tools, sound design, or production management.
+• No production tools.
+INaudio connects you with narrators and distributes the finished product, but doesn't offer editing tools, sound design, or production management.

 Best for